 5 Revelations From Cohen: 2017 Checks, 'Catch-And-Kill,' Possible Book Deal

-The testimony on Wednesday from Michael Cohen, President Trump's former personal lawyer who's headed to federal prison in early May, was a potentially seminal moment in the myriad investigations into the Trump administration House Democrats are expected to launch now that they control the chamber.
+The testimony on Wednesday from Michael Cohen, President Trump's former personal lawyer who is headed to federal prison in early May, was a potentially seminal moment in the myriad investigations into the Trump administration House Democrats are expected to launch now that they control the chamber.
 It also provided a window into the real estate developer's surprise rise to the presidency in 2016 from the perspective of a top lieutenant who was by Trump's side for a decade.

-Cohen, at one time one of Trump's closest advisers and a self-described "fixer," used his public testimony before the House oversight committee to detail the lengths he went to in order to protect Trump — and his 2016 presidential campaign — from potential scandals as well as to help inflate estimates of Trump's personal net worth.
+Cohen, at one time one of Trump's closest advisers and a self-described "fixer," used his public testimony before the House Oversight Committee to detail how far he went to protect Trump — and his 2016 presidential campaign — from potential scandals, as well as to help inflate estimates of Trump's personal net worth.

-Cohen also came armed with literal receipts in the form of the image of a March 2017 payment Trump made to him while in the White House from a blind trust Trump claimed was set up to separate his business interests from his duties as president and the image of a second check from August 2017 check baring Trump's distinctive signature which together instead showed he was very much still involved in the family-run business.
+Cohen also came armed with literal receipts in the form of the image of a March 2017 payment Trump made to him while in the White House from a blind trust Trump claimed was set up to separate his business interests from his duties as president, and the image of a second check from August 2017 bearing Trump's distinctive signature, that together instead showed he was very much still involved in the family-run business.

 Republicans used the hearing to try to undercut Cohen, who has pleaded guilty to lying to Congress and will soon begin serving a three-year prison sentence.
-While Cohen tried to show he was a changed man who regretted protecting Trump — who he branded a "racist," "con man" and "cheat" in his testimony — GOP lawmakers argued that Cohen was more interested in a rebuilding his image and setting himself up for financial profit post-incarceration.
+While Cohen tried to show he was a changed man who regretted protecting Trump — whom he branded a "racist," "con man" and "cheat" in his testimony — GOP lawmakers argued that Cohen was more interested in rebuilding his image and setting himself up for financial profit post-incarceration.

-Here are five major revelations from the Cohen's testimony before the House oversight committee:
+Here are five major revelations from Cohen's testimony:

 (1) California Democrat: "Garden variety financial fraud"